Roles and Responsibilities

 In many ways, the role of the benevolent dictator is less about dictatorship and more about diplomacy.
 The key is to ensure that, as the project expands, the right people are given influence over it and the community rallies behind the vision of the project lead.
 The lead's job is then to ensure that maintainers and committers (see below) make the right decisions on behalf of the project.
 Generally speaking, as long as the maintainers and committers are aligned with the project's strategy, the project lead will allow them to proceed as they desire.

 Check out this read (opens new window) on some of the qualifications we expect in a good BD.

 Maintainers are committers who also make decisions for the overall direction of the project including but not limited to the following:

 - Assigning or removing roles and responsibilities

 - Delegating to committers when and where appropriate

 Decisions are made by consensus with the Benevolent Dictator serving as final authority when consensus cannot be reached.
-Ideally, all decision making for the project is made by the maintainers and by concensus.
+Ideally, all decision making for the project is made by the maintainers and by consensus.

 Committers are contributors who have made several valuable contributions to the project and are now relied upon to both write code directly to the repository and screen the contributions of others.
-In many cases they are programmers but it is also possible that they contribute in a different role.
-Typically, a committer will focus on a specific aspect of the project, and will bring a level of expertise and understanding that earns them the respect of the community and the project maintainers.
-The role of committer is an official one and it is generally a position that influential members of the community will find themselves in as the project maintainers looks to them for guidance and support.
-Some more popular areas of focus for committers are:
+In many cases, they are programmers but it is also possible that they contribute in a different role.
+Typically, a committer will focus on a specific aspect of the project and will bring a level of expertise and understanding that earns them the respect of the community and the project maintainers.
+The role of committer is an official one and it is generally a position that influential members of the community will find themselves in as the project maintainers look to them for guidance and support.
+Some more popular areas of focus for committers are as follows: